Arepas

 shaped arepa dough.

 • Heat a large non-stick pan or skillet over medium heat.
-Drizzle with a teaspoon of butter and use a paper towel to spread it around the entire pan.
+Drizzle with a teaspoon of butter or oil and use a paper towel to spread it around the entire pan.
 Place the arepas in the pan, cover, and cook for 7-8 minutes.
 Remove the lid, flip, and cook for a further 2-3 minutes.

 fried arepa.